elephantscale/es-training-new/deep-learning/generic/DL-RNNs.md

 * Stability is a problem

+* RNNs suffer from short term memory
-* Difficulty of accessing information from a long time ago (tend to forget earlier information)
+    - Difficulty of accessing information from a long time ago (tend to forget earlier information)

 * Sequential dependencies limits parallelization opportunities.